Hagar-zakaria/Understanding-GridSearchCV-in-Machine-Learning-from-A-to-Z/README.md

 - A technique to evaluate the performance of a model by splitting the data into multiple subsets, training the model on some subsets, and testing it on the remaining ones.
 - This helps ensure that the model performs well on unseen data.

+3. Parameter Grid:

+- A dictionary where you specify the hyperparameters you want to test and their possible values.
+- GridSearchCV will try every combination of these parameters to find the best one.

+4. Scoring Metric:

+- A measure used to evaluate the performance of the model.
+Common metrics include accuracy, precision, recall, F1 score, and ROC-AUC.

+# How GridSearchCV Works

+1. Define the Parameter Grid:

+- Create a dictionary specifying the hyperparameters and their possible values.
+For example, in a Random Forest, you might want to try different numbers of trees (n_estimators) and different tree depths (max_depth).

+2. Set Up Cross-Validation:

+- Specify how many folds (subsets) you want to use for cross-validation.
+A common choice is 5 or 10 folds.

+3. Run the Grid Search:

+- GridSearchCV will train and evaluate the model using every combination of hyperparameters defined in the grid.
+It will use cross-validation to ensure reliable performance estimates.

+4. Select the Best Model:

+- After testing all combinations, GridSearchCV selects the hyperparameters that result in the best performance according to the chosen scoring metric.